 In response, most members favoured banning non-violation complaints completely (option 1), or extending the moratorium (option 4).

 However, no consensus was reached at that time.
-Since then, the moratorium has been extended from one ministerial conference to the next, the latest being the extension from the 2011 Geneva Ministerial Conference to the next meeting, which ministers agreed to hold in 2013.
+Since then, the moratorium has been extended from one ministerial conference to the next, the latest being the extension from the 2017 Buenos Aires Ministerial Conference to the next meeting, which ministers agreed to hold in 2019.